kouphax/yobriefca.se/resources/content/entries/2014-05-19-the-weird-and-wonderful-characters-of-clojure.md

 })();
 </script>

-> Many thanks to everyone who has contributed ideas and [the copious amounts of] spelling corrections (crikey I'm bad at speelingz - so thanks Michael R. Mayne).
+> Many thanks to everyone who has contributed ideas and [the copious amounts of] spelling corrections (crikey I'm bad at speelingz - so thanks Michael R. Mayne, lobsang_ludd).
 I've tried to call out people who have specifically asked for things.
 Sorry if I've missed you.